University of Warwick and the USA

 What degrees are available at the University of Warwick?

-Undergraduate degrees are available in four faculties, Arts, Medicine, Science, and Social Studies.
-For further information, please see the Academic Programmes section.
+Undergraduate degrees are available in all our faculties, Arts, Social Science, and Science, Engineering and Medicine.
+For further information, please see our Undergraduate study pages.

 What is the University Centralised Admissions Service (UCAS)?